New York LLC Publication Requirement: Everything You Need to Know

 Cost of Publication

+The price of the ad depends on the county in which it is published.
 The cost of publishing an ad can cost between $600 and $1200.
-The specific cost will depend on two factors:
+The specific cost often depends on two factors:

 - The location of the LLC office.